shadow/shadow/docs/getting_started_tgen.md

 # Traffic Generation Example

-_We recommend getting started with the [basic file transfer](getting_started_basic.md) before running this example, because it contains some basics about running Shadow simulations that are not covered here._
+_We recommend getting started with the [basic file transfer](getting_started_basic.md) before running this example.
+It contains some basics about running Shadow simulations that are not covered here._

 During Shadow simulations, it is often useful to generate background traffic flows between your simulated hosts.
 This example uses the [TGen traffic